dlujan/jobtracker/README.md

 # Job Tracker

-A clean and simple desktop app made with React and Electron that lets you easily manage your jobs and income.
+A clean and simple desktop app made with React and Electron that lets you easily keep track of your jobs and income.

 ![](gif1.gif)
 ![](gif2.gif)